SvenGroot/Ookii.CommandLine/docs/SourceGenerationDiagnostics.md

 ### OCL0044

-The arguments class has multiple arguments with the `CommandLineArgumentAttribute.Category` property set, and the do not all use the same enumeration type.
+The arguments class has multiple arguments with the [`CommandLineArgumentAttribute.Category`][] property set, and the do not all use the same enumeration type.
 Every argument must use the same type for its category.

-This error is also emitted if the `ParseOptionsAttribute.DefaultCategory` property uses a different type than the `CommandLineArgumentAttribute.Category` property of an argument in that class.
+This error is also emitted if the [`ParseOptionsAttribute.DefaultArgumentCategory`][] property uses a different type than the [`CommandLineArgumentAttribute.Category`][] property of an argument in that class.

 If the arguments class is derived from a base class that also defines arguments, all arguments